-Name To tal
+Name Total

 Donald G. Cook \$ 24,000

 Barbara J. Duganier \$ 24,000

 Donna E. Epps \$ 24,000

 Dana F. McGinnis \$ 24,000

 Eric L. Oliver \$ 24,000

 Murray Stahl \$ 24,000

-To provide assistance in setting initial compensation for non-employee directors of TPL, the Trust retained A&M. A&M presented to the Trust's Nominating, Compensation and Governance Committee regarding appropriate compensation for non-employee directors and the initial non-employee director compensation levels were set based upon the information provided by A&M and in consultation with those who have agreed to serve as non-employee directors of the Board.
+To provide assistance in setting initial compensation for non-employee directors of TPL, the Trust retained A&M. A&M presented to the Trust's Nominating, Compensation and Governance Committee regarding appropriate compensation for non-employee directors and the initial non-employee director compensation levels were set based upon the information provided by A&M and in consultation with those who agreed to serve as non-employee directors of the Board.
+Based on the information provided by A&M, the initial non-employee director compensation levels, consisting entirely of cash as the Company does not currently have the ability to pay compensation in equity, were determined to be within the range of total compensation paid by similarly situated companies, which compensation generally consisted of a combination of cash and equity.
+If Proposal Five is approved, it is anticipated that future non-employee director compensation will consist of a combination of cash and equity, as may be determined by the Board.